pulumi-pequod/component-random/README.md

 # component-random
-A simple component that uses the random provider for testing.
+A simple component that uses the random provider.
+It is here mostly for testing and simple demonstration use-cases.